-Flora Grossman Partner - London
+Flora Grossman Partner - Family Law - London

 Flora is a divorce and matrimonial finance specialist based in our London office who advises on the full spectrum of financial issues arising during divorce and separation including cohabitation disputes.
 Flora is also experienced in representing parents in complex cases involving children, many of which have an international element.
 She is also a trained mediator.
 She assists clients in the London and Thames Valley region and deals with cases in all the London family courts as well as Guildford and Reading.